Comedy Central (Germany): History

 From 1 October 2014, Comedy Central Germany shared air-time with VIVA Germany, due to launch of NickNight, late night block equivalent to American Nick@Nite until 31 December 2018 when VIVA ceased with Comedy Central finally broadcasting 24/7.

 On 1 March 2021, MTV+ was replaced by Comedy Central +1.
+Its time-slot is composed of animated shows.

+In 2023 an English language audio feed was added with the original language available on almost all shows (except Rick and Morty).
+The audio feed sometimes broadcasts trailers in English.

 Austrian subfeed

 An Austrian subfeed of the channel was launched on 1 January 2011.
 The programming is the same as the German main feed with the exception of airing local advertisements.
 It replaced VIVA Austria's timeslot on Nickelodeon Austria as a timeshared channel, following the shut down of MTV Austria.
 Due to VIVA closing, Comedy Central became a 24-hour channel.

+On 1 October 2021, Comedy Central +1 replaced Nicknight in Austria.

 Swiss subfeed

 In Switzerland, a localised subfeed was launched on 16 May 2011.
 The Swiss subfeed differs from the main feed on having less on-air time, ending its broadcast at 5:00am in favour of Nickelodeon Switzerland.
 Like in Austria, Comedy Central replaced VIVA Switzerland, which had its programming moved to MTV Switzerland in the following months.
 Nevertheless, Viacom announced on 28 September 2012 that VIVA Switzerland would be launched again on 1 October as a full, 24-hour channel.
 Due to VIVA closing, Comedy Central became a 24-hour channel.